cedar-team/redox_lib_gen/README.md

 # Redox Library Generator for Python
 > [!NOTE]
 > This library is not accepting contributions and is in maintenance mode (only security updates).
-We recommend using another library if you require more active development.
+We recommend forking this code or using another library if you require more active development.

 This utility *generates* a library for producing/ingesting JSON data that conforms to the [Redox